Business Environment Council

 Business Environment Council (BEC) (商界環保協會) is a charitable non-profit-making organization established by the Hong Kong business sector to promote environmental sustainability in Hong Kong.
 BEC has four types of membership, including Council Member, Corporate Member, General Member and Affiliate Member, and most of them are listed companies in Hong Kong.
-Its current chairman is Mr Kevin O'Brien (Gammon Construction Limited).
+Its current chairman is Kevin O'Brien (Gammon Construction Limited).
 The Headquarters of BEC is located at 77 Tat Chee Ave, Kowloon Tong.
 The BEC Building attained the BEAM Plus Platinum Rating for Existing Buildings, the highest achievable green building rating in Hong Kong twice, in October 2017 and January 2023.